"I am sorry for insulting his singing voice": KOKA apologises to King Paluta

 "See his head like Akuffo Addo's character."

-When asked to explain the wrong part of King Paluta's singing voice in the Makoma song, KOKA refused and instead told Edem to listen to the music and critique it personally.
+When asked to explain his criticism of King Paluta's singing voice in the hit song, KOKA refused and instead told Edem to listen to the music and critique Makoma himself.

 Source: YEN.com.gh